SchizoDuckie/DuckieTV/README.md

 =================
 **WE DO NOT WANT YOUR DATA**

-* The only statistics tracked for DuckieTV are the visits to the public github site (by Google Analytics) and the installations in the Chrome Webstore.
+* The only statistics tracked for DuckieTV are the visits to the public GitHub site (by Google Analytics) and the installations in the Chrome Webstore.
 * As soon you install DuckieTV it runs locally without sending statistics anywhere.
 There is no server to connect to, no infrastructure to bring down, and no logging from DuckieTV’s side of anything you do within the app, and there never will be.
 * We do not want your money!
 We do this in our spare time for fun and to make our own lives and that of other’s easier.
 There is no business model, no ads, no profit.
-* There are no costs to cover: No servers, no hosting, no databases, everything runs on google's, github's and reddit's infrastructure.
+* There are no costs to cover: No servers, no hosting, no databases, everything runs on Google's, GitHub's and Reddit's infrastructure.
 Therefore you are *not* the product and this is extension is free as in free beer.
 * Everything runs locally.
 If you decide to execute a torrent search for an episode, a request goes from your computer to the search engine.

-Please open a github ticket or start a [reddit thread](http://reddit.com/r/duckietv/) if there is anything else that needs improvement.
-And remember, this is a beta.
+Please open a GitHub ticket or start a [Reddit thread](http://reddit.com/r/duckietv/) if there is anything else that needs improvement.